Academic Success and Personal Wellness

 - Wednesday: Online yoga class

-- Thursday: Gold Mug Coffee Circles.
+- Friday: Gold Mug Coffee Circles.
 An opportunity for UCalgary Law students to participate in confidential chats with our peer support lawyers (and retired judges) about law school and career topics.
-Email email@example.com for the Zoom link.
+Every Friday at 11 a.m. in MFH 3322.

 - Parents Practicing Law: Available in Edmonton and Calgary